matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 }
 ```

-Response has the same shape as the C-S API.
+Response has the same shape as the Client-Server API.

-Request params are the same as the C-S API, with the addition of:
+Request params are the same as the Client-Server API, with the addition of:

 * **`exclude_rooms`**: Optional.
 A list of room IDs that can be omitted
   from the response.

-This is largely the same as the C-S API, but differences are:
+This is largely the same as the Client-Server API, but differences are:

 * The calling server can specify a list of spaces/rooms to omit from the
   response (via `exclude_rooms`).